OwnMind-ai/Cindustry/README.md

 ### 3. Loops and branching
 Modern languages don't use jumps and gotos for a reason.
-Cindustry features C-style loops, like while, do-while and for, as well as if and if-else statements.
+Cindustry features C-style loops, such as while, do-while and for, as well as if and if-else statements.
 In addition to them, Cindustry also has break and continue statements.
 See [FizzBuzz example](https://github.com/OwnMind-ai/Cindustry/blob/fdb67966dd3383b585a4259254561b5c92335e4f/examples/fizzbuzz.cind).

 ### 4. Buildings and Memory
-Before buildings that are connected to the processor can be used, the developer must specify their existence:
+Before buildings that are connected to the processor can be used, the developer must declare their existence:
 ```cindusty
 // use @[BUILDING NAME]
 use @message1;